mmeendez8/mmeendez8.github.io/_posts/2021-08-30-mmdet-dvc-tutorial.md

 init_cfg=dict(type='Pretrained', checkpoint='torchvision://resnet50'))`
 ```

-As a curious fact, I checked out [official torchvision documentation](https://pytorch.org/vision/stable/models.html) and it seems this network has been trained with some dataset that is currently lost so there is no chance to reproduce this results...
+As a curious fact, I checked out [official torchvision documentation](https://pytorch.org/vision/stable/models.html){:target="_blank"}{:rel="noopener noreferrer"} and it seems this network has been trained with some dataset that is currently lost so there is no chance to reproduce this results...

 <center>
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Just found this checking <a href="https://twitter.com/hashtag/torchvision?src=hash&amp;ref_src=twsrc%5Etfw">#torchvision</a> stable models, it seems they were trained on some volatile dataset 😅<br>cc <a href="https://twitter.com/DVCorg?ref_src=twsrc%5Etfw">@DVCorg</a> <a href="https://t.co/rR8ANSmucI">pic.twitter.com/rR8ANSmucI</a></p>&mdash; Miguel Mendez (@mmeendez8) <a href="https://twitter.com/mmeendez8/status/1418507102465765376?ref_src=twsrc%5Etfw">July 23, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>

-- The [Feature Pyramid Network (FPN)](https://arxiv.org/abs/1612.03144) configuration which is useful to find features at different scale levels.
+- The [Feature Pyramid Network (FPN)](https://arxiv.org/abs/1612.03144){:target="_blank"}{:rel="noopener noreferrer"} configuration which is useful to find features at different scale levels.

 - The classification head and the regression head.
 They predict labels and bounding boxes regression parameters for each of the anchors of the model.
-I cannot really go deep how this model works and what anchors are but you should check our repo [pyodi](https://github.com/Gradiant/pyodi) if you really want to understand all the details.
+I cannot really go deep how this model works and what anchors are but you should check our repo [pyodi](https://github.com/Gradiant/pyodi){:target="_blank"}{:rel="noopener noreferrer"} if you really want to understand all the details.

 ### 3.2 Dataset config

 Mmdetection framework also uses config files for datasets.
 There we define our train and validation data and which types of transformation do we want to apply before images are feed into the network.
-Since our dataset follows COCO format, I just modified original [COCO_detection.py](https://github.com/open-mmlab/mmdetection/blob/master/configs/_base_/datasets/coco_detection.py).
+Since our dataset follows COCO format, I just modified original [COCO_detection.py](https://github.com/open-mmlab/mmdetection/blob/master/configs/_base_/datasets/coco_detection.py){:target="_blank"}{:rel="noopener noreferrer"}.
 Note that:

 - I removed the test set since we are not going to use one for this tutorial.
 - I added a `CLASSES` variable with our reduced set of labels.